Why did I build a Movie Theater in my basement?

 This page has numerous photographs of the construction, information and detail about the equipment and materials, and so forth, so no need to rehash that here.

 After approximately 6 months of construction and before that approximately a year of planning, the theater finally had its Grand Opening on May 17, 2002.
-In attendance were my mother, my aunt, my niece, Lee of course and my wife.
+In attendance were my mother, my aunt, my niece Natalie, my cousin Lee, of course, and my wife.

-So, that is a brief summary of the history of my theater.
+So, there you have it, a summary of the history of my home theater.

 Thank you for your interest and reading this.
 I assume you have been to my theater to watch some type of event, if not you are most welcome to contact me and tour my theater.
 Over the years I have had several people contact me, like I contacted Buddy Yaussey, and there exist several clones of my theater around the country.
 I love talking about my theater and am always willing to help anyone achieve their dream of a real Home Theater.